Amarsmer/amarsmer/README.md

 Gazebo will:

-Subscribe to /bluerov2/cmd_thruster[1..6] and expect std_msgs/Float64 messages, being the thrust in Newton Publish sensor data to various topics (image, mpu+lsm for IMU, cloud for the sonar, odom) Publish the ground truth on /bluerov2/pose_gt.
+- Subscribe to /amarsmer/cmd_thruster[i] and /amarsmer/cmd_thruster[i]_steering, and expect std_msgs/Float64 messages (for both), respectively being the thrust in Newton and the angle in radians.
+- NOT YET IMPLEMENTED: Publish sensor data to various topics (image, mpu+lsm for IMU, cloud for the sonar, odom)
+- Publish the ground truth on /amarsmer/pose_gt.
 This pose is forwarded to /tf if pose_to_tf is used.

-# High-level control (TODO)
+# High-level control

 Basic control is available in the [auv_control package](https://github.com/CentraleNantesROV/auv_control)